Tristan-Galano/EyeProtect/README.md

 After working for 20 mins it will remind you to rest your eyes

-And remind you again if you can work angain on your computer.
+And remind you again if you can work again on your computer.